john-cd/rust_howto/src/categories/asynchronous/__tokio2.md

 ## Basics

-- creating and running a runtime{{hi:runtime}}, spawning tasks{{hi:spawning tasks}}, working with I/O and timers, and handling errors.
+- creating and running a runtime{{hi:Runtime}}, spawning tasks{{hi:Spawning tasks}}, working with I/O and timers, and handling errors.

 ### Join